cracking-bytes/Ghostmark/README.md

 # Ghostmark

-**Ghostmark** is a command-line image forensics toolkit designed to help you analyze, verify, and sanitize digital images.
-It provides tools for extracting metadata, detecting steganography, extracting text, hashing images, scrubbing metadata, and detecting password protection.
-Ghostmark supports batch processing, generates detailed reports.
+**Ghostmark** is a command-line toolkit designed with almost all features that you require for image forensics.
+It can extract metadata, scrub metadata, embed or extract text from the images, detect for steganography, generate image hashes and compare them, detect for password protection.

 ---

 ## Features

 - Metadata Extraction
-- Steganography (LSB) Detector
-- Text Extraction
-- Image Hashing
 - Metadata Scrubber
+- Embedding Text
+- Extracting Hidden Text
+- Steganography Detection
+- Generating Image Hash
+- Image Hash Comparision
-- Password Protection Detection
+- Detecting Password Protection
-- Batch Mode
-- HTML / TXT Report Generator
 - CLI based

 ---